-- We agree that all mobile phones should be switched off/or on silent during lesson time unless an 'emergency phone' call has already been discussed with a member of the Senior Leadership Team. - The staff room is reserved for staff and supply teachers.
+- We agree that all mobile phones should be switched off/or on silent during lesson time unless an 'emergency phone' call has already been discussed with a member of the SLT. - The staff room is reserved for staff and supply teachers.
 Please feel free to make yourself a drink but we hope you understand that this is an area for staff members to relax during break times. - Please remember that teachers are extremely busy during the day, so please refrain from asking questions about your own child during the school day.
-Teachers will be more than happy to arrange an appointment with you or talk to you at a mutually convenient time.
+Teachers will be more than happy to arrange an appointment with you or talk to you at the end of the school day.